crashoverride777/swifty-receipt-validator/README.md

 case .Restored:
         // Transaction was restored from user's purchase history.
 Client should complete the transaction.

+        if let originalTransactionID = transaction.originalTransaction?.payment.productIdentifier {
-        validateReceipt(forTransaction: transaction) { success in
+              validateReceipt(forTransactionID: originalTransactionID) { success in
                     if success {
                          // `StoreKit` event handlers may be called on a background queue.
 Ensure unlocking products gets called on main queue. dispatch_async(dispatch_get_main_queue()) { [unowned self] in
-                       if let originalTransaction = transaction.originalTransaction {
-                             /// Your code to restore product for "originalTransaction.payment.productIdentifier"
-                             /// I usually use delegation here
+                              /// Your code to restore product for "originalTransactionID, I usually use delegation here }
                     }

+                    queue.finishTransaction(transaction) // Must be in completion closure }
         }
-             }

-             queue.finishTransaction(transaction) // Must be in completion closure }

 ```